mathias-ws/prog2005-assignment2/README.md

 * Use goroutines on the status endpoint to fetch data faster.
 * Some better error handling.
 * Some better tests, that don't have concurrency issues.
-* Give a response when a webhook is deleted, to make it clearer for the user.